timescale/docs.timescale.com-content/tutorials/telegraf-output-plugin.md

 Telegraf is an open-source tool.
 It contains over 200 plugins for gathering and writing different types of data written by people who work with that data.

-We wrote the PostgreSQL output plugin which also has the ability to send data to an TimescaleDB hypertable.
+We wrote the PostgreSQL output plugin which also has the ability to send data to a TimescaleDB hypertable.
 The [pull request][pull-request] is open and currently under review by the Telegraf developers, waiting to be merged.
 To give developers the opportunity to try this functionality, we built downloadable binaries of Telegraf with our plugin already included.

 This tutorial will run through a couple of examples on how to use the PostgreSQL/TimescaleDB output plugin for Telegraf.